1972 Dutch Open (tennis)

-The 1972 Dutch Open was a combined men's and women's tennis tournament staged in Hilversum, Netherlands.
+The 1972 Dutch Open was a combined men's and women's tennis tournament staged at 't Melkhuisje in Hilversum, Netherlands.
 The tournament was played on outdoor clay courts and was held from 1 August until 7 August 1972.
-It was the 16th edition of the tournament and was a non-tour event, i.e. not part of the main men's or women's circuits.
+It was the 15th edition of the tournament and was a non-tour event, i.e. not part of the main men's or women's circuits.
 John Cooper and Betty Stöve won the singles titles.